rafalwrzeszcz-wrzasqpl/pl.wrzasq.parent/parent-opensource/src/site/markdown/guide/travis.md

 **Note:** This page plays role mostly of the internal guideline for **Chillout Development** projects, but it's entirely general and you can re-use the same flow with your own projects.

+**Note:** **VersionEye** plugin is not part of the deployment pipeline, just a regular build plugin, but as it requires configuration through encironment variable it's included here.

 ## Concept

 ### Principles